Mote releases rehabilitated loggerhead at Casey Key

-CASEY KEY — A loggerhead rehabilitated after red tide troubles in October 2019 has been released back into the Gulf of Mexico.
+CASEY KEY — A loggerhead turtle rescued after red tide troubles in October 2019 has been released back into the Gulf of Mexico.

 According to the facility, Chipi was found stranded on Oct.
-28, 2019, in Charlotte County.
-A resident reported a "lethargic" turtle at the Boca Grande Pass.
+28 in Boca Grande Pass.
+A resident reported a “lethargic” turtle in the pass.

 “Chipi showed lethargy and neurological issues likely due to red tide exposure,” the news release states.